Middle School Curriculum

-at Spring Branch Academy seeks to instill these three basic skills into seventh- and eighth-grade students as
+As traditional education involves the “three Rs” (reading, writing, and ’rithmetic), the middle school program at Spring Branch Academy seeks to instill these three basic skills into seventh- and eighth-grade students as preparation for their high-school studies in theology, humanities, the language arts, and the mathematical sciences.

 Bible